Crypto.com Coin 1-Day Volume Tops $122.85 Million (CRO)

-Crypto.com Coin (CRO) traded 5% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on July 16th.
-One Crypto.com Coin coin can now be purchased for $0.41 or 0.00001075 BTC on cryptocurrency exchanges.
-Crypto.com Coin has a market cap of $10.48 billion and $122.85 million worth of Crypto.com Coin was traded on exchanges in the last day.
+Crypto.com Coin (CRO) traded up 5% against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on July 23rd.
+One Crypto.com Coin coin can currently be purchased for about $0.41 or 0.00001075 BTC on cryptocurrency exchanges.
+Crypto.com Coin has a market capitalization of $10.48 billion and $122.85 million worth of Crypto.com Coin was traded on exchanges in the last 24 hours.
 During the last seven days, Crypto.com Coin has traded down 13.3% against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.